Love where you live!

 LA MESA -- After weeks of handwringing and delicate debating about virtually every detail of every aspect of the proposed property based improvement district for downtown La Mesa, a majority of the committee decided to change the pace.

 The steering committee voted Wednesday night on a motion by Jim Wieboldt, a…Continue

 Car Show To Pay 100 Percent Of City Costs

-LA MESA – The City Council approved an application for the Downtown Merchants…Continue
+LA MESA – The City Council approved an application for the Downtown Merchants Association to host the Thursday night car shows this summer,…Continue

-LA MESA – On Monday night, members of the La Mesa Chamber of Commerce informed the La Mesa Village Merchants Association that it planned to file for its…Continue
+LA MESA – On Monday night, members of the La Mesa Chamber of Commerce informed the La Mesa Village Merchants Association that it planned to file for its own permit for its portion of the annual Oktoberfest event this…Continue